Android Non Root

 Android Non Root has three versions:

-In this tutorial, we'll explore a range of powerful, open-source tools such as Termux, Shizuku, Tor, TrackerControl, InviZible Pro, QEMU, and Andronix to enhance your Android device’s functionality, security, privacy, and customization without the need for root access.
+In this tutorial, we’ll explore a range of powerful, open-source tools such as Termux, F-Droid, Shizuku, Tor, TrackerControl, InviZible Pro, QEMU, Tailscale, OpenSSH, and PipePipe to enhance your Android device’s functionality, security, privacy, and customization without the need for root access.

 Please read the Global Note before you start or you may encounter errors.